 - Even a single mistake can bring data loss

-- If you fail, you can lose large amounts of data from mailboxes
+- If you fail, you can lose a large amount of data from mailboxes

 - This process is prone to data corruption if done without care

-- Only skilled Exchange administrators are able to do this successfully
+- Only skilled Exchange administrators can do this successfully

-Automatic Exchange to Office 365 migration with Shoviv Exchange Migration
+Migrate Exchange to Office 365 using Shoviv Exchange Migration Tool

 If you want to migrate your Exchange to Office 365 automatically without wasting time or taking any risks, this professional tool is the ideal choice for you.
-The Shoviv Exchange Migration tool was created to streamline the migration from all versions of Exchange to Office 365.
+The Shoviv Exchange Migration tool is developed to streamline the migration from all versions of Exchange to Office 365.

-This tool does not have any size limitations so even large organizations can fearlessly migrate Exchange to Office 365.
-The tool is powerful and so easy to use that even first time users are able to migrate their EDB files, Outlook Stores, Live Exchange mailboxes, Office 365 mailboxes, etc into Live Exchange (On-premises), office 365 and Outlook PST files.
+This tool does not have any size limitations, and even large organizations can fearlessly migrate Exchange to Office 365.
+It is a powerful and easy-to-use tool.
+Even first-time users can migrate their EDB files, Outlook Stores, Live Exchange mailboxes, Office 365 mailboxes, etcetera into Live Exchange (On-premises), Office 365, and Outlook PST files.

 - Migrate Exchange to Office 365 in easy steps

-- Add multiple Mailboxes as source for migration
+- Add multiple Mailboxes as a source for migration

 - Recover corrupt EDB files